 One of my first top 5 lists was a list of my favourite romantic anime.
-I’m going to draw on a lot of examples from these anime in my discussion this week.
-So what are the common features of these sweet and romantic anime?
+While romance isn’t my favourite genre, it has always held a warm spot in my heart as romance done well can really move me emotionally and linger with me well after it is finished.
+So what are some of the common features of sweet and romantic anime?
+And what do you like in your romance?

 02. This one isn’t in every anime but it is a common feature.
 The love interest starts out being kind of a jerk and the girl doesn’t like him very much.
 Then something happens and suddenly she sees him in a new light.
 This is actually pretty standard in all romances really (and a staple of romantic comedies) and it probably exists because otherwise you have to introduce external tension and conflict early on before the characters have really been established.
 By creating tension between the two you can focus more or less entirely on the characters without boring the audience to death with their adoring stares.